subhrajitm/politica/DEPLOYMENT.md

 # Deployment Guide

-This guide covers how to deploy the Politica application to production.
+This guide covers how to deploy the OurNation application to production.

 ## Environment Variables